Dreamed summer of some year in the 1870s or 1880s, by Henry James

 The 'scene of something' I had vaguely then felt it?
 Well I might, since it was to be the scene of that immense hallucination.

-This account is near the end of Henry James's autobiography A Small Boy and Others, 1913, as quoted in The Oxford Book of Dreams (ed.
+SOURCE: near the end of Henry James's autobiography A Small Boy and Others, 1913, as quoted in The Oxford Book of Dreams (ed.
 Stephen Brook) 1983.
 The dream is untitled in the original; Turnabout is just my title of convenience.
-Sketch is also mine.
+Sketch is also mine. --Wayan

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ